 My PhD was on the media representation of the British women’s suffrage movement and you can read more about it on this page about women’s suffrage.
 My research interests include corpus linguistics, critical discourse analysis, digital humanities, gender, queer theory, language and ideology and language and politics.

 I’m also interested in LGBT, queer and gender issues – I was the Trans Officer for the Nottingham University LGBT Network 2010-11, have represented the Network at the NUS LGBT Conference in 2010 and 2011 and helped win the Network the NUS LGBT Society of the Year award.
 I am particularly focused on issues affecting non-binary people and non-white trans and/or queer people.
 Most recently, I have worked with Public Health England, Stonewall and the Race Equality Foundation to explore and begin to address some of these issues.
+My current research examines pronoun use when representing transgender people in the media.

 In my spare time(!)
 I enjoy reading and, as evidenced by this site, messing around with computers.
 I consider tea a physical and psychological necessity and seem to be curating a small(ish) collection of teas.